 If craters on the Moon are solely due to impact, as many believe, then we should expect craters to be randomly distributed.
 Some shielding from Earth would be expected, but for the rest, the craters should appear with no clear pattern.

-However, this is not the case.
+However, this isn’t the case.
 Small craters are predominantly located on peeks and ridges.
-It is quite common to see them on the edge of older, bigger craters, or lined up neatly along a ridge.
+They often appear on the edges of older, bigger craters, or lined up neatly along a ridge.

 Larger craters are uniformly spread out.
 Viewed from the north pole or south pole, a spiralling pattern of large craters can be seen.

 Over time, craters appear, evenly spaced out, themselves forming a spiralling pattern due to the way electric currents spiral and even out charge as much as possible.

 The craters on the Moon are not proof of a violent past, but mostly the result of dust and other particles fluttering along its surface.